Android customizations

 Read more in Android: Notification Channel Categories.

-Notification Sounds
+Notification Sound

 A custom sound to help users identify when your app sends a notification.
 Read more in Customize Notification Sounds.